December 4, 2024

 Let’s dwell a bit more on the light blue.
 If you think about it, you’ll recall that nearly all banks you’ve ever heard of use a light blue color scheme.
 Surely it’s more than just a coincidence?

-Now, we spoke of a color palette previously.
-Many brands choose to use the same color, and with good reason.
+We previously spoke of a color palette.
+Many brands choose to use the same color and with good reason.
 Namely, using the same color consistently strengthens brand awareness.
-Think about it this way: when was the last time you saw the Facebook logo in red?
+Think about it this way: when did you last see the Facebook logo in red?

 Visuals include far more than just a logo (and its variations, as we’ve learned).
-Think about banners, images, and videos that are regularly posted across your social media profiles.
+Think about banners, images, and videos regularly posted across your social media profiles.

 In today’s digital landscape, for better or worse, social media marketing is non-negotiable if you want to expand your audience and keep them informed at all times.
 Navigating these endless visual requirements can be overwhelming.

-You need to consider special occasions like Halloween, Thanksgiving, and other significant events but also maintain a steady stream of regular updates and campaigns.
+You need to consider special occasions like Halloween, Thanksgiving, and other significant events and maintain a steady stream of regular updates and campaigns.

-Plus, it’s also important to think about the impression your page leaves on first-time visitors.
+It’s also important to consider the impression your page leaves on first-time visitors.
 If they can’t instantly grasp your brand’s essence, no matter how visually appealing your content is, you’re missing the mark.

 Source: Wall Street Journal's IG feed

 Consistency is key.
-From your profile images to your banners, every element should reinforce your brand’s identity and values.
-Each post should feel like an extension of your brand, creating a cohesive narrative that your audience can easily recognize and relate to.
+Every element should reinforce your brand’s identity and values, from your profile images to your banners.
+Each post should feel like an extension of your brand, creating a cohesive narrative your audience can easily recognize and relate to.

 Finally, engagement is crucial.
 Visuals should not only look good but also invite interaction.
 Use elements that encourage likes, comments, and shares, and ensure that your content is optimized for each platform’s unique format and audience.

 Although visual branding is a complex and ongoing process, it doesn’t necessarily have to be overly complicated.
-In fact, many brands fall into the trap of social media by constantly publishing content on their profiles.
+Many brands fall into the trap of social media by constantly publishing content on their profiles.

-Finally, use social media to its full potential in a different way.
+Finally, social media should be used to its full potential differently.
 Design banners, logos, and headers for increased online presence.
-Note that changing banners on your social media pages is a great way to promote current offers.
+Changing banners on social media pages is a great way to promote current offers.

 As you can see, visual branding is an elaborate process encompassing nice graphic designs, recognizable patterns, and colors.
 It tells the story of your business and reminds your audience about your business promise.
 It stands out among the competition at all times.

 Therefore, let your imagination fly free.
-Take your time comparing different designs and color schemes until you are 100% satisfied with the result.
+Take time to compare different designs and color schemes until you are 100% satisfied with the result.
 Remember that future visuals rely on the initial choice of colors, shapes, and typography.

 The first question to ask yourself is how you want your logo to affect the audience.
 Should it grab them by the heart with its honesty, cuteness, seriousness, or something else?
 Should the message be formal, funny, or something in between?
 Listen to your audience.
-Stick to your tone of voice with the visuals in the same way you stick to consistent content.
-There’s really no big difference between the two in this aspect.
+Stick to your tone of voice with the visuals as you stick to consistent content.
+There’s no big difference between the two in this aspect.

 Always consider your customers’ expectations and the competition.
-Both will change over time, and so must your visuals.
+Both will change over time and so will your visuals.

 Stay current with the latest graphic design software for your creative needs to stay on top of your visual branding game.